 So that would make this saying around 300 years old, at least!

 - I tried showing my grandpa how to use a game console controller, but it seems you can’t teach an old dog new tricks because he didn’t seem to get it.
-He preferred gaming on mobile instead.
+He preferred mobile gaming instead.